Interview Types

 Spend 15 minutes on LinkedIn and Google before the interview.
 Know their background, their team, and any public content they have shared.

 Name the product feature that impressed you.
 Reference the earnings call where the CEO outlined the strategy you want to be part of.
-Quote the Glassdoor review from an engineer who described the team dynamic you thrive in.
+If salary is part of your motivation, see our guide on how to explain leaving for salary without sounding mercenary.

 Specificity is the difference between a forgettable answer and one that makes the hiring manager nod.